aelise17264/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+closure is used in this code which allows ${name} to access the parameter of the function because it is a child of the function aka the function is on a higher level than where ${name} is invoked in the code

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+ "Dan rolled a " is always the same
+ the value of {newRoll} changes everytime

 c.
 What is the lexical scope of `newRoll`?
+lexical scope of the function in which it is nested

 ### Task 2c - Exit Ticket